 INCIDENT LOCATION CONTACT

 Regardless of where the Call 911 in an emergency

-incident occurred/On-campus
+incident occurred/On-

-or
+campus or

+LITODO

 UTCPD

 400 Palmetto Street.
-Chattanooga, TN 37403
+Chattanooga, TN 37403 423-425-4357

-423-425-4357

 utc.edu/public-safety/

 In the City of Chattanooga Chattanooga Police Dept. (CPD) (423-698-2525)

-3410 Amnicola Hwy.
+In the oity of chattahooga 3410 Amnicola Hwy.
 Chattanooga, TN 37406

 chattanooga.gov/police-department

 or

 UTCPD

-In Hamilton County but outside Hamilton County Sheriff
+In Hamilton County but Hamilton County Sheriff

-of the City of Chattanooga 600 Market St. G10 Chattanooga, TN 37402
+outside of the City of 600 Market St. G10 Chattanooga, TN 37402

-423-209-7000
+Chattanooga 423-209-7000

 hcsheriff.gov

-INCIDENT LOCATION CONTACT

 or

 UTCPD

-Outside of Hamilton County Contact the law enforcement agency that has jurisdiction over the location where the incident occurred
+Outside of Hamilton County Contact the law enforcement agency that has jurisdiction

+over the location where the incident occurred

 or

-Contact UTCPD for assistance in contacting another jurisdiction's
+Contact UTCPD for assistance in contacting another

-law enforcement agency
+jurisdiction's law enforcement agency